pingcap/docs/sql-statements/sql-statement-create-binding.md

 This statement creates a new execution plan binding in TiDB.
 Binding can be used to inject a hint into a statement without requiring changes to the underlying query.

-BINDING can be on either a `GLOBAL` or `SESSION` basis.
+A `BINDING` can be on either a `GLOBAL` or `SESSION` basis.
 The default is `SESSION`.

 The bound SQL statement is parameterized and stored in the system table.
-When a SQL query is processed, as long as the parameterized SQL statement and a bound one in the system table are consistent and the system variable `tidb_use_plan_baselines` is set to `on` (`on` by default), the corresponding optimizer hint is available.
+When a SQL query is processed, as long as the parameterized SQL statement and a bound one in the system table are consistent and the system variable `tidb_use_plan_baselines` is set to `ON` (default), the corresponding optimizer hint is available.
 If multiple execution plans are available, the optimizer chooses to bind the plan with the least cost.

 ## Synopsis